Ryoxwise/imafetch/README.md

-# imafetch
+# Image Fetcher (Imafetch)
-Bash script for file organisation
+A bash script for file organisation